 - courses taken by UNM employees and retirees offered by New Mexico State University up to a maximum of six (6) credit hours each fall or spring semester and three (3) during the summer semester (cannot be used by a spouse, domestic partner, or dependent children).

-Spouses, domestic partners, and dependent children are not eligible for health and fitness courses.
+Spouses, domestic partners, and dependent children are not eligible for health, fitness, and personal enrichment courses.